rhaiscript/rhai-dylib/README.md

 Rust [`TypeId`](https://doc.rust-lang.org/std/any/struct.TypeId.html) is an object used to compare types at compile time.
 Rhai uses those to check which type a [`Dynamic`](https://docs.rs/rhai/1.10.1/rhai/struct.Dynamic.html) object is.
 This is a problem for dynamic libraries because `TypeIds` sometime change between compilations.

-That means that in certain situations, Rhai cannot compare two types, even tough they are the same, because the `TypeId` of said types is different between the plugin and the binary.
+That means that in certain situations, Rhai cannot compare two types, even though they are the same, because the `TypeId` of said types is different between the plugin and the binary.

 To fix this, you will need to compile your main binary **AND** plugins inside the **SAME** workspace, or compile everything **OUTSIDE** of a workspace.
 Compiling, for example, a binary in a workspace, and a plugin outside will probably result in `TypeIds` mismatch.

 > You can use
 > ```rust
 > println!("{:?}", std::any::TypeId::of::<rhai::Map>());
 > ```